gadia-aayush/Visualizing-Email-data-/README.md

-# Visualizing-Email-data-
+## General- Info

-Uses Python, SQLite, D3 visualization &amp; HTML.
-Download Email Data &amp; put it in Database, then clean the data and then print out the Top Emailing Lists, and also do the Line &amp; Word Visualization using D3 Visualization.
+- *Uses Python, SQLite, D3 visualization &amp; HTML.*
+- *Downloads Email Data & then put it in Database.*
+- *then clean the data and then print out the Top Emailing Lists.*
+- *& also do the Line & Word Visualization using D3 Visualization.*